Gabz-Araujo/plantuml.nvim/readme.md

 - `:PlantUMLRender [format]`: Render the PlantUML diagram under the cursor and insert it into the document.
 Optionally specify the output format.
 - `:PlantUMLDisplay [format]`: Render the PlantUML diagram under the cursor and display it in a new buffer (not yet implemented).
+- `:PlantUMLLivePreview [format]`: Opens a vsplit with the output and update the graph on save.
+(Only accept txt or utxt)

 ### Supported Formats